The Bestselling Books Behind TV Shows

 13 Reasons Why

 This Netflix series, which is popular with a younger audience, tackles the controversial and sensitive topic of teen suicide.
 The series is based on the 2007 young adult novel of the same name, written by Jay Asher.
 While the TV series, which focuses on a series of cassette tapes explaining the reasons 17-year-old Hannah Baker commits suicide, stays mostly true to the novel, writers expanded upon the relationships between the main characters, extended the timeline, and also incorporated the use of modern technology like smartphones, which heightens the level of bullying and gossip among Hannah’s tormentors.
-Check out this advice on how parents should talk to their kids about the show.

 Orange Is the New Black

 Now in its sixth season, Netflix’s wildly popular series Orange Is the New Black is based upon the memoir Orange is the New Black: My Year in a Women’s Prison by Piper Kerman.
 The book and show follow the lives of Piper and her fellow inmates through a deeply flawed fictional federal prison system, Litchfield Penitentiary.
 While they share the same name, the TV series is only loosely based upon the book—everything from the backstory of other characters to Piper’s own escapades are pure fiction.
-Though the way we watch TV has been updated, this original element of the television is making a comeback.

 Big Little Lies